-Sustainable production is defined as the creation of manufactured products that use processes that minimize negative environmental impacts; conserve energy and natural resources; are safe for employees, communities, and consumers; and are economically sound.
-Within the EU the drive for science-policy solutions for a more sustainable Europe the #Think2030 Action Plan (30×30 Actions for a Sustainable Europe) provides the framework towards a more sustainable future.
+The EU has a drive for science-policy solutions; for a more sustainable Europe the #Think2030 Action Plan (30×30 Actions for a Sustainable Europe) provides the framework towards a more sustainable future.
+These concepts are central to WEW’s service application for client orientated decarbonisation programmes.
 Climate change will drive this forward at an ever-increasing pace, and all sectors must embrace and adapt.

 Sustainability Audit Methodology

 In combination with our standard energy audit of the plant and processes, we also provide an in-depth study of the treatment system, its unit operations, and process efficiencies.
-This combined with the results of the energy audit enables us to develop holistic alternatives and options incorporating the latest proven innovations for improvements to the plant sustainability.
-These may include Biological Nutrient Removal (BNR), Energy Efficiency programmes and conversion of conventional plants to sustainable state of the art process facilities, incorporating Anaerobic and Aerobic technology, bioenergy production, and conservation engineering, aiming for minimal carbon/water footprints.
+This combined with the results of the energy audit enables us to develop holistic alternatives and options using the latest proven innovations to optimise the plant’s sustainability.
+These may include Biological Nutrient Removal (BNR), Energy Efficiency programmes and conversion of conventional plants to sustainable state-of-the-art process facilities, incorporating Anaerobic and Aerobic technology, bioenergy production, and conservation engineering, aiming for minimal carbon/water footprints.